 If only I would be that organized :)

 But yes, it would be cool if we could make it part of

 our morning routine to sit down for 5 minutes and look through our

 Because that would make things so much easier.
 We could then go shopping for the right ingredients on the way home from work or just before picking up the children at school.

 In my healthy family meal plans, you get new kid friendly dinner recipes every day.
 Could be something for you if you need a way to make meal times easier for you.

-But dinners don't always have to be so complicated.
-Sometimes I just take a lot of different ingredients, like cucumber, beans, lettuce, sun dried tomatoes, avocado, olives, celery, organic salsa... and put them in bowls on the table.
+When it comes to making dinner, sometimes I just take a lot of different ingredients, like cucumber, beans, lettuce, sun dried tomatoes, avocado, olives, celery, organic salsa... and put them in bowls on the table.
 Then my son can take his plate and fill it up with whatever he likes :)